btf-org/flank-docs/docs/tech-debt.md

 # No tech debt?

+Flank is inspired by the previous generations of internal tool builders, and designed to address some of their shortcomings when it comes to scaling.

 ## No "code seep"
 You don't write any code in Flank.
 You write code in your IDE and deploy it with your CI/CD.
 Flank is just a proxy for running it on your infrastructure.